Justizvollzugsanstalt Witzwil

 The Justizvollzugsanstalt Witzwil (Prison Witzwil) is a men's prison in the canton of Bern, Switzerland.
 It consists of a closed part and a number of minimum security habitation units.
-The prisoners work on the institution's huge farm estate on the territories of the municipalities Erlach, Gampelen and Ins in Canton of Berne and Haut-Vully in Canton of Fribourg.
+The prisoners work on the institution's huge farm estate on the territories of the municipalities Erlach, Gampelen and Ins in the canton of Bern and Haut-Vully in the canton of Fribourg.
 Former prisoners who are yet to find employment are also allowed to work on these farms.

 The main seat and official address are located in the community of Gampelen.

 History

 The Witzwil prison was a brainchild of Otto Kellerhals, who also served as the institution's first director in 1895.
 His son Hans Kellerhals took over after his retirement.